wotbrew/idx/README.md

 `idx` is not trying to compete with databases like [datascript](https://github.com/tonsky/datascript).
 It is intending to compete with a proliferation of manual `group-by`, `index-by` style calls in order to find data in your collections.

- **Its performance should be good enough that it competes with manual indexing**.
+The performance of course is not as good as manual indexing, but should be good enough for most of the same use cases.

 ## Usage